 - 1. Supports industrial uses located within the City either on individual lots or part of an industrial park. - 2.
-Typical uses may include manufacturing, storage and warehouse/distribution uses including those with outdoor storage; agricultural and agricultural related uses are also permitted.
+Typical uses may include manufacturing, storage and warehouse/distribution ige Amended with Ordinances 2020-15 and 2022-18 uses including those with outdoor storage; agricultural and agricultural related uses are also permitted.
 This Strategy does not preclude providing supporting retail, office, open space and other non-industrial uses which are determined to be accessory and necessary to support the industrial use (i.e., child care).